Preparing a travel for special scenarios

 Lastly, since goods declared for temporary export will not be returned to the export country, holders may use a re-importation transaction code to declare to Customs of the export country that the temporary export is being regularised into a definite export.
 If there are any export formalities to complete required by Customs, these are managed outside of the ATA Carnet System.

-Note: The app facilitates declaration; Customs performs the actual termination.
+The app facilitates declaration; Customs performs the actual termination.

 Transfert to a replacement carnet